Imageomics/HDR-SMood-Challenge/pages/data.md

 ## General Overview of Inputs and Expected Outputs

 **Model inputs** will be a flat metadata table (CSV format) where each row is a metadata record for a specimen image.
 Multiple images will be associated with a sampling `eventID`, where a "sampling event" corresponds with a location (NEON Site ID) and the date on which the beetle specimens were collected.
 Thus, multiple input records (multiple images of beetle specimens) will be used to predict a single SPEI value at a given site on a given date.
-Note that `eventID`s will be anonymized in the test dataset, but the metadata will include `siteID` and `collectDate` in the training data.
+Note that `eventID`'s will be anonymized in the test dataset, but the metadata will include `siteID` and `collectDate` in the training data.

 **What to predict:** The SPEI metrics represent cumulative drought conditions over a time window.
 For this challenge, participants will submit predictions for SPEI metrics representing three different time scales:
 - `SPEI_30d` is the drought condition calculated from data for the 30 day window preceding sample collection.